-Currently there are few FDA approved treatments for FSGS, but usually a steroid called prednisone or prednisolone is given to try and control proteinuria.
-Proteinuria Treatment aims to decrease the amount of protein lost in the urine.
-The less protein in the urine, the better the patient will do.
-In FSGS, even partial remission is important.
+The short-term goal of treatment is to stop protein spillage completely (known as remission) or lower the amount of protein lost in the urine as much as possible.
+The less protein lost in the urine, the better the patient will do.
+With FSGS, even partial remission is important.

 Your nephrologist may also recommend:

 - Diuretics and a low-salt diet to help control edema

 - A medication that blocks a hormone system called the renin angiotensin system (ACE inhibitor or ARB) to control blood pressure or lower urine protein